 - Open Path Collective: A nationwide network of mental health professionals that provide affordable counseling (you can filter by ethnicity).

-Specific Website for Finding Local Latinx therapists
+Specific Websites for Finding Local Latinx therapists

 There are also several websites that are specific to finding a Latinx therapist: